 Registering and voting

-Voter IDs for UK Parliamentary general election
+Voter IDs for UK Parliamentary general elections

 The majority of voters will already have an acceptable form of Voter ID and we have listed below some of the main types of ID which will be accepted.